 Accents and Dialects

-- AccentHelp.com — A number of specialized dialect kits containing numerous recordings, written materials, and links to reference voices are available for purchase.
+- AccentHelp.com — A number of specialized dialect kits containing numerous recordings, written materials, and links to reference voices are available for purchase for a nominal charge.

 - DrDialect.com — Narrator and coach PJ Ochlan provides paid personal coaching in accents and dialects.

 My Audiobook Resources for Authors is a categorized list of helpful articles from a variety of sites to help educate authors about all phases of the audiobook production process, from writing with audio in mind to marketing the finished audiobook.
 It includes the Getting Started list of resources compiled by the Audio Publishers Association.

 - If you publish your own audiobook, you’re responsible for supplying the book cover.
 I have been very pleased with Emma Lysy Design.

 Books specifically about becoming a narrator and improving your performance are shown on the Home page.

 - If you’re interested in becoming a publisher, you’ll find good information in The Guide to Publishing Audiobooks: How to Produce and Sell and Audiobook by Grammy-winning audiobook director Jessica Kaye.